Kajal Bagwandeen: Career

 Since 1991 to 2003, she excelled classical Kathak as well as a dance training at Nateshwar Dance Academy.
 She also featured in the SABC2 national anthem music video in 2003.
 Then in 2004, she participated to Miss India SA pageant and later made film debut with Bombay Duck, which was released during the Durban International Film Festival back in 2006.
-Meanwhile, she started to work as a model on many different campaigns such as; McDonalds International.
+Meanwhile, she started to work as a model on many different campaigns such as; McDonald's International.
 In the same year, she included in the list of the 12 finalists on e.tv's "Backstage Superstar competition".
 In 2006, she worked with Chalo Cinema as the brand's face.
 In the next year, she made the lead dance role at Chalo Cinema 3 showcased at Emperor's Palace on 27 November to 3 December 2007 in Johannesburg.
 In that year, she was nominated as the best newcomer during the KZN dance-link awards.

 In 2008, she joined the cast of popular SABC2 soap opera 7de Laan and played the role "Asha Sharma" for may years.
 In 2009, she played the lead role in the Bollywood musical show Bombay Crush produced by Anant Singh.
 Then in 2012, she appeared in another soapie Isidingo with the role "Devina".
 In 2014, she featured in the MTV Africa Music Awards 2014.
 In 2017, she appeared in the BET Network's television mini series Madiba by playing the role of struggle stalwart "Amina Cachalia".
 In 2019, she acted in the blockbuster film 3 Days to Go directed by Bianca Isaac.
 In the film, she played the role "Amy" as well as the casting director, co-producer.
 In the same year, she played the role "Vinaya the Villain" in the mini-series The Indian Detective telecast on CTV and Netflix.
 Meanwhile, she founded the production and casting company "Imagine Worx" where she made collaborative works with "EGG films", "Oglivy", "Fort", "Christa Schamberger", "Donavan Marsh", and "BOMB Productions".
 She worked as the casting director for period film Kings of Mulberry Street directed by Judy Naidoo in 2021.

 As a television presenter, she presented the SABC2 program Dharma Moments.
 Then she was selected as a finalist in the Top Billing presenter search reality program.
 Then she joined the Eastern Mosaic team as their new roving presenter from 2008 to 2013.
 In 2000, she made the anchor role on Mela until 2016.
 Apart from that, she is a former board member and National Treasurer of the Performing Arts Network of South Africa (PANSA) as well as the theatre company "Catalina Unlimited".
 As a motivational speaker, she conducted financial literacy and wealth inspirational talks with Sanlam Wealthsmiths and the Sanlam Foundation.
 She is also an advocate of animal rescue adoptions, sustainable living and environmental consciousness.